Home Insurance Glossary of Terms

 Family legal protection

-An add-on product which provides assistance with Legal disputes for you or your family.
+An optional extra which helps with Legal disputes for you or your family.

 Financial Conduct Authority

 The UK's financial watchdog.
-The FCA regulates financial services companies, including insurance companies.
+They regulate financial services companies, including insurance companies.

-A basic form of insurance for unoccupied properties.
-Cover is provided against fire, lightning, explosion and earthquake.
+These are basic forms of insurance used for unoccupied properties.
+Cover is to protect against fire, lightning, explosion and earthquake (FLEE), or fire, lightning, explosion and aircraft (FLEA).

 Freezer cover